-Note: Rate has program hour requirements based on child age (see section H1.3)
+\Note: Rate has program hour requirements based on child age (see Section I1.3)

-- 1. Grant Funding will be calculated using the actual September count date enrolments for the current school year of children with moderate language delay. - 2.
-To be eligible for inclusion in the September count date count for a maximum of three years of funding, a child with a moderate language delay must be a minimum age of 2 years 8 months as of August 31 and less than 6 years of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
+- 1. Grant funding will be calculated using the actual September count date enrolments for the current school year of children with moderate language delay. - 2.
+To be eligible for inclusion in the September count date count for a maximum of three years of funding, a child with a moderate language delay must be a minimum age of 2 years, 8 months, as of August 31 and less than 6 years of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
 Private ECS Operators must use the Special Education Coding Criteria to determine the child's eligibility for the ECS (PUF) Moderate Language Delay Grant and proper coding. - 4.
 Private ECS Operators are responsible for determining the ECS (PUF) Moderate Language Delay grant eligibility.
 All required ECS (PUF) Moderate Language Delay Grant eligibility documentation for each child must be completed and maintained at the school authority-level and be made available to Alberta Education upon request. - 5.
 A child's eligibility for the ECS (PUF) Moderate Language Delay Grant will be based on all of the following: - a.
 Assessment by a qualified professional of a moderate language delay. - b.
 Must be coded as code 48 moderate language delay. - c.
-Documentation that demonstrates the severity of the impact the child's diagnosis has on the child's ability to participate and engage in learning in the ECS educational program. - 6.
-All eligible children must be registered as of September count date.
+Documentation that demonstrates the severity of the impact the child's diagnosis has on the child's ability to participate and engage in learning in the ECS educational program.